Calculating Shard Rewards

 When scoring visual art, it all breaks down to each part that is included in your work, and the effort that was put into it.
 While there unfortunately is no perfect way to determine how much effort one thing versus another is when creating art, because art is subjective to each person, this gets us as close as we can.

-Visual art scoring breaks down into a couple categories, the characters included, the backgrounds, and any bonuses you might redeem.
+Visual art scoring breaks down into two sections, the characters included, and the rewardable bonuses, such as backgrounds, pets, or including special characters!

 Lineart is defined by lines that have clear intent and meaning.
 They can still be broken lines, or 'sketchy effect' lines as long as it all looks like it was cleanly intended to do so.